ice1080/spotify-releases/README.md

 ## Setup

-* You have to have a file on your path(?) that has the following variables defined on it:
+* You have to have these environment variables set:
   * SPOTIFY_RELEASES_CLIENT_ID
   * SPOTIFY_RELEASES_CLIENT_SECRET

 ## Running the Application

-* `./gradlew run`
+* `./gradlew bootRun`